Subject · Theatre Studies

 • How does tutoring help? +

 Three areas.
-(1) Devising support — the hardest component for most students.
+(1) Devising support: the hardest component for most students.
 Strong drama tutors (often working theatre-makers) help groups develop distinctive concepts, structure rehearsals productively, and integrate practitioner influences explicitly.
-(2) Set-text analysis — written-exam questions reward detailed engagement with the set play, performance-aware analysis, and contextual / theatrical-tradition awareness.
+(2) Set-text analysis: written-exam questions reward detailed engagement with the set play, performance-aware analysis, and contextual / theatrical-tradition awareness.
 Tutors coach explicit essay structure.
-(3) Live theatre evaluation — both the written component about a seen production.
-Strong tutors guide students towards seeing productions worth analysing and help them develop the critical vocabulary.
+(3) Live theatre evaluation, for the written component on a seen production.
+Strong tutors guide students towards productions worth analysing and help them develop the critical vocabulary.

 • Drama at A-level for drama school? +